-Firstly it should be said that whilst Icelanders called Iceland Iceland, written Ísland, and pronounced Ee-sland, Greenlanders do not call their country Greenland.
-In the Greenlandic Inuit language it is called Kalaallit Nunaat, which means “Land of the People.”
+Firstly it should be said that whilst Icelanders called Iceland Iceland, written Ísland, and pronounced Ee-island, Greenlanders do not call their country Greenland.
+In the Greenlandic Inuit language, it is called Kalaallit Nunaat, which means “Land of the People.”
 The names we use come from our Norse ancestors.

 Greenland is more North, South, East, and West than Iceland.
 So it makes sense that the most Southern point of Greenland is the most inhabited area, complete with farms.
 The same as a thousand years ago, when Erik the Red found it.
-Iceland is kept warm by the gulf stream, so over all Iceland is warmer than Greenland, and the milder climate means a longer growing season, and therefore more green during the summer months.
-Iceland has about 10-14% of it’s surface area covered in glaciers, and Greenland 80% so both countries are a bit icy and a bit green, depending on where you go.
+Iceland is kept warm by the gulf stream, so Iceland is warmer than Greenland, and the milder climate means a longer growing season, and therefore greener during the summer months.
+Iceland has about 10-14% of its surface area covered in glaciers, and Greenland has 80% so both countries are a bit icy and a bit green, depending on where you go.

 The current names come from the Viking way of naming places.
 Reykjavik means smokey bay – a bay with all the steam vents looking like smoke.
-A thousand years ago the area the vikings landed in Greenland (probably to hunt walrus’ for their ivory as they had been hunted to extinction in Iceland) was warmer than it is today, so it makes perfect sense that it would be green, and the vikings would call it ‘Greenland.’
+A thousand years ago the area the Vikings landed in Greenland (probably to hunt walruses’ for their ivory as they had been hunted to extinction in Iceland) was warmer than it is today, so it makes perfect sense that it would be green, and the Vikings would call it ‘Greenland.’